anrayliu/pyvidplayer2/README.md

 ```

 ## Optional Packages
+At least one graphics library and one audio library is required.
 ```
 opencv_python   (efficiency improvements and more features, comes installed) pygame          (graphics and audio library, comes installed)